Bravestone1112/Robotic-hand-Project/README.md

 Robotic Hand with Flex Sensor Readings and Wireless Communication:

 This project involves designing and constructing a robotic hand that can be controlled wirelessly using flex sensors and nRF24L01 transceivers.
 The system is programmed and controlled using an Arduino UNO microcontroller.

-Hardware Requirements
+Hardware Requirements:

 The following components are required to build the robotic hand:

 || 1x Arduino UNO R3